laminlabs/lamindb/docs/index.md

 Biology can't get rid of files entirely: biological systems will continue to be characterized by measurement devices.

-- `lamindb` allows you to interactively curate, store, track & query biological data from obscure files to a biological data warehouse.
+Hence, `lamindb` allows you to interactively curate, store, track & query biological data from obscure files to a clean & robust biological data warehouse.

 - It's designed balancing pragmatic, fast-paced R&D operations and robustness, with the needs of the data scientist in mind.
+- It allows standardizing against [Bionty](https://lamin.ai/bionty) and integrating data science workflows using [nbproject](https://lamin.ai/nbproject).
-- It's a great basis for building analytics workflows & and any sort of applications on top!
+- It's a good basis for building analytics workflows & and any application on top!

 ```{note}